gravitational/teleport-plugins/fluentd-forward/README.md

 make install
 ```

-This will place `fluentd-forward` executable to `/usr/local/bin` folder.
-The following error means that you do not have write permissions to target folder:
+This command will build `build/fluentd-forward` executable and place it to `/usr/local/bin` folder.
+The following error means that you do not have write permissions on target folder:

 ```sh
 cp: /usr/local/bin/fluentd-forward: Operation not permitted